ajahne/blog/_posts/2018-2-11-what-is-a-tech-lead.md

 - Perform code reviews
 - Code!

-### If the Tech Lead manages or mentors developers, she may also be expected to:
+### If the Tech Lead manages or mentors developers, they may also be expected to:
 - Conduct 1-1 meetings with members of the team
 - Work with direct reports/mentees to provide career development feedback